More Nonsense of the New Atheists.

 Natural Revelation and Biblical Revelation

 The Bible didn’t need to tell us about natural revelation because those things are a part of the human experience.
-The Biblical writers simply codified those things or wrote them down.
+The Biblical writers simply codified or wrote them down.
 Natural revelation is self-evident truth.
-A self-evident truth is a truth that God has made known to all men that are in their right mind and whose intellect has not been hardened by rebellion or perverted by worldly philosophy and religion.
+A self-evident truth is a truth that God has made known to all men who are in their right mind and whose intellect has not been hardened by rebellion or perverted by worldly philosophy and religion.

 In contrast, to natural revelation, Biblical revelation are truths that are made known through the revelatory acts of God; the most obvious revelation is the sending of God’s son in the person of Jesus Christ.
 In His life and work we see and learn things about God that go beyond natural revelation.
 In this study we are mainly interested in natural revelation.
 However, in the life of Christ we often see a confirmation of natural revelation.